What is Dyslexia?

 Adult (Post 16) Assessment £600 - these can be done online.

 Work Place Needs Assessment £395 plus travel if needed - these can be done online.
 We can offer a joint Diagnostic/Work place needs assessment .
+Prices for companies on application.

-Training from £250 plus travel if needed
+Training from £250 plus travel if needed.
+All prices exclude VAT.

 The BDA (British Dyslexia Association) is a national charity and their Helpline is open to parents, teachers, employers and adults.
 They can be contacted confidentially on 0333 405 4567.
 They have a bursary fund that can be applied for.